Angelina Jolie Always ‘Feared’ Brad Pitt Would Go Back To Jennifer Aniston

 — Kayleigh Anne (@Ceilidhann) March 8, 2017

 Jolie and Pitt have not commented on Halperin’s bombshell documentary.
-Both stars have been keeping out of the spotlight in recent weeks as they continue to fight for the custody of their six children — Maddox, Pax, Zahara, Shiloh, Knox and Vivienne.
+Both stars have been keeping out of the spotlight in recent weeks as they continue to fight for the custody of their six children; Maddox, Pax, Zahara, Shiloh, Knox, and Vivienne.

 Halperin’s new documentary is expected to be released in the coming weeks.